EmmaJane22/explorer-scouts/README.md

 * 'integrity' and 'cross origin' code was removed to improve performance.

 ## Contrast Checker
-The colours used in the site were checked for contrast using https://coolors.co/contrast-checker/
+The colours used in the site were checked for contrast using https://coolors.co/contrast-checker/ to improve accessibility.

 ___

 # Bugs & Fixes:

 * When I produced the pages originally I worked from desktop down.
-This created the need for a lot of media queries which I initally added, however I wasn't happy with the amount of queries needed so decided to rewrite all of the pages starting from mobile-first and using more Bootstrap code to make the elements much more responsive on larger devices.
+This created the need for a lot of media queries which I initially added, however I wasn't happy with the amount of queries needed so decided to rewrite all of the pages starting from mobile-first and using more Bootstrap code to make the elements much more responsive on larger devices.
 This was a major fix which took a large amount of time, but I am much more satisfied with the end product.

 * When I made some final checks to the responsiveness of the pages, I discovered my logo was a broken link as I had a typing error in the link.
 I fixed this by correcting the typing error.

-* During testiing, I realised the YouTube video was not resizing on different size devices.
+* During testing, I realised the YouTube video was not resizing on different size devices.
 I sourced code from https://getbootstrap.com/docs/4.0/utilities/embed/ to fix this and allow it to resize.

 * During my middle mentor meeting, we realised the YouTube video was auto-playing.
 I sourced code from https://www.w3schools.com/html/html_youtube.asp to prevent it auto-playing.